n-christie/website/content/_index.md

 ---
-action_label: Read More &rarr;
+action_label: More about me &rarr;
 action_link: /about
 action_type: text
-description: Welcome to the documentation site for the Hugo Apéro (*a-pay-ROH*) theme!
-  Inside, you'll find how to get started building a new site with this theme.
-You'll learn a bit about Hugo, and a lot about what makes this theme unique and, we hope, fun to get to know.
-Bon apéro!
+description: Welcome to my site!
+Here you will find information on my reserach along with my thoughts on Corporate Finance topics and we can take advantage of what R has to offer.
+Have a look around!
-image_left: false
+image_left: true
 images:
-- img/voir.jpg
+- img/ales.jpg
 show_action_link: true
-show_social_links: true
+show_social_links: false
-subtitle: A Hugo theme you'll want to hang out with
+subtitle: PhD Candidate - Lund University
 text_align_left: true
-title: Hugo Apéro
+title: Nick Christie
 ---

 ** index doesn't contain a body, just front matter above.